molloeduardo/creativa-popup/README.md

 ## Getting started
 You can import the JS file in two ways:
 1. Using the HTTPS link to the file: https://creativajs.altervista.org/popup/creativa-popup.js
 2. With offline file.
-If you want to use the offline file just download the archive here and import the **creativa-popup.js** file in your HTML.
+If you want to use the offline file just download the archive, import the **creativa-popup.js** file in your project and use it into your HTML.
 ## Where is the CSS?
 The CSS will be automatically included from the **creativa-popup.js** file inside the HTML head.
-If this not happens, just include the CSS too.
+If this not happens, just import and use the CSS file too.
 ## Responsive
 The popup will adapt to every screen.
 ## Multiple popups